Code-Institute-Submissions/jurba1997-litter-picking-project/README.md

 **Media**

-- the photos used in the site were taken from [Shutterstock](https://www.shutterstock.com/)
+- The photos used in the site were taken from [Shutterstock](https://www.shutterstock.com/)